JaimeHyland/farming-futures/README.md

 <!-- TOC --><a name="favicons"></a>
 ### Favicons
-I created a primitive 960x960-px image using Microsoft Paint and converted it to the necessary favicon formats using https://favicon.io/favicon-converter/.
+I created a 960x960-px image using Microsoft Paint and converted it to the necessary favicon formats using https://favicon.io/favicon-converter/.

 <!-- TOC --><a name="go-to-top-button"></a>
 ### Go-to-top button